PrinceLuo/how-to-laravel/laravel_prac/readme.md

 To make the multi users redirect works (already loggin successfully), we have to set different guard in handle() in Middle/RedirectIfAuthenticated (go and check the detail as I set 'admin' and 'user') and also some changes in unauthenticated() in Exceptions/Handler.php (differet from the tutorial we are using 5.5)

-Just a test, to see the revert function of git!
-Relax~~~